seanhess/angularjs-typescript/README.md

 ----

 - browserify jQuery and Bootstrap together, into common.js or vendor.js
-- compile all templates into a single html file with <script> tags
+- compile all templates into a single html file with <script> tags.
+Not working.
+Can't include.
+Try https://github.com/wmluke/grunt-inline-angular-templates instead.
+Will slow down development though eh?

 Tasks
 -----